Pyruvate, water dikinase

-The 3 substrates of this enzyme are ATP, pyruvate, and H_{2}O, whereas its 3 products are AMP, phosphoenolpyruvate, and phosphate.
-This reaction catalyzed by pyruvate, water dikinase can run in both directions, but has a strong preference for AMP, phosphate, and phosphoenolpyruvate as substrate and typically runs in the ATP producing direction.
+Pyruvic acid is converted to phosphoenolpyruvic acid by action of the cofactor, adenosine triphosphate (ATP), which transfers one unit of phosphate to the enol form of the acid.
+Adenosine monophosphate (AMP) and inorganic phosphate are byproducts.
+This reaction catalyzed by pyruvate, water dikinase can run in either direction, but has a strong preference for AMP, phosphate, and phosphoenolpyruvate as substrates and typically produces ATP.

+Nomenclature

-This enzyme belongs to the family of transferases, to be specific, those transferring phosphorus-containing groups (phosphotransferases) with paired acceptors (dikinases).
+This enzyme is a transferase, to specifically, one transferring phosphorus-containing groups (phosphotransferases) with paired acceptors (dikinases).
 The systematic name of this enzyme class is ATP:pyruvate, water phosphotransferase.
 Other names in common use include phosphoenolpyruvate synthase, pyruvate-water dikinase (phosphorylating), PEP synthetase, PEP synthase, PEPS, phoephoenolpyruvate synthetase, phosphoenolpyruvic synthase, and phosphopyruvate synthetase.
-This enzyme participates in pyruvate metabolism and reductive carboxylate cycle (CO2 fixation).
-It employs one cofactor, manganese.
+This enzyme participates in pyruvate metabolism and the citric acid cycle.
+It contains manganese.

 Studied organisms

 According to the BRENDA database, pyruvate, water dikinase has been studied in nine unique bacterial and archaea species under a wide range of names.
 Many of the studied organisms are thermophilic or hyperthermophilic, meaning they live and function in very high temperatures in their natural environments, and have been found in hot springs, volcanos, and deep sea hydrothermal vents.

 One of the most widely studied organisms for pyruvate, water dikninase is Pyrococcus furiosus.
 Pyrococcus furiosus is a deep sea hyperthermophilic archaea that is commonly found living in extremely hot waters around hydrothermal vents.
 This species is heterotrophic and anaerobic (grows and metabolizes without the presence of oxygen), and has an optimal growth temperature of 100˚C. The enzymes and proteins in this species are studied and of note because of their thermal stability.
 Pyrococcus furiosus organisms use the fermentation of carbohydrates and glycolysis to produce energy.